 In the same way that you can use photos and other media to track the condition of occupied properties, you can track the status of units that are vacant for a prolonged period.
 Tenant turnover can be costly, so these features enable you to quickly see what kind of maintenance work your employees or contractors need to do to ensure move-ins are ready to go as smoothly and efficiently as possible.

 Some software comes with useful maintenance features.
 Innago’s maintenance management features, for example, allow tenants to submit maintenance tickets with pictures, video, and descriptions.
 Property managers and maintenance personnel can both access these tickets from their own personalized accounts, adding comments and notes as needed.
-You can quickly assess the maintenance frequency of problem tenants or if you are consistently receiving tickets for the same types of requests (maybe it’s time to upgrade the hot water heater in the building).
-Property management software makes day-to-day maintenance management faster and more direct, while also enabling you, the owner or manager, to see the forest through the trees.
+You can quickly assess the maintenance frequency of problem tenants or investigate why you are consistently receiving tickets for the same types of requests (maybe it’s time to upgrade the hot water heater in the building).
+Property management software makes day-to-day maintenance management faster and more direct, while also enabling you to see the forest through the trees.

 #4 – Real-Time Transparency

 Property management software enhances the way you communicate with your tenants.
 It enables you to share information with them quickly and clearly through communication tools both automated and manual.
 Typically, tenants are automatically notified when rent is changed, when late fees kick in, when it’s your tenant’s turn to sign a lease, and when a maintenance request receives an update.
 And when you need to send out a custom message to an individual or group of tenants, most property management software platforms will make it easy for you to do so.